Mining Accidents

 Severe injuries caused by mining equipment, vehicles, and falls can require extensive rehabilitation, and produce chronic pain, emotional trauma, disability, and other lasting long-term effects.
 When negligence contributes to an accident that causes severe injury, you need to have the most attentive team on your side.

-The Fitzgerald Law Firm not only understands the complicated nature of mining accident law and the legal nuances of such cases but also cares greatly about the overall well-being of its clients.
+The Fitzgerald Law Firm not only understands the complicated nature of mining accident law and the legal nuances of such cases but also cares about the overall well-being of its clients.
 Our firm has helped many mineworkers who have suffered injuries on the job receive compensation and damages.

 The Fitzgerald Law Firm represented a miner and his family when they sued the mine manager and safety manager for failing to fix dangerous environments that caused the miner to suffer brain injury and paralysis.
 The jury awarded the family $22,000,000 – the largest verdict for physical injuries ever in the State of Wyoming.
 By law, the judgment came to $9,460,000, affirmed on appeal.

-Contact a Wyoming Personal Injury Lawyers
+Contact a Wyoming Personal Injury Lawyer

 If you or a loved one has been involved in a serious mining accident at the fault of negligence on the worksite, it is important to contact an experienced attorney immediately.
-Workplace accidents specific to the extraction industry are unique and require a detailed investigation of what occurred, an evaluation of damages, evidence collection, and communication with aggressive corporation insurance policies.
+Workplace accidents specific to the extraction industry are unique and require a detailed investigation of what occurred, an evaluation of damages, evidence collection, and communication with aggressive corporation insurance providers.
 Our firm understands that pursuing justice after a severe injury or loss of life can be frustrating and confusing.
 Our goal is to help as many clients as possible achieve a full recovery and damages to promote their recovery.

 Reaching out to an attorney is the first step in finding out if you have a case.
 Our experienced Wyoming mining accident attorneys can answer your questions during a free, confidential consultation.
 Contact us here and let us help you on your road towards justice.